-- 1 I hope that people will have been talking / will still be talking face-to-face in the future. - 2 My brother had been using / had used this app around the clock till he realised his every move was being tracked. - 3 This actor is appearing / appears in a new play this weekend at the Grand Theatre. - 4 Mary realised she had forgotten / forgot her umbrella when it began / had begun to rain.
+- 1 I hope that people will have been talking / will still be talking face-to-face in the future. - 2 My brother had been using / had used this app around the clock till he realised his every move was being tracked. - 3 This actor is appearing / appears in a new play this weekend at the Grand Theatre.

-- 5 Hello, do you recognise / are you recognising me?
-We went / were going to the same school. - 6 When I was young, I would / used to prefer playing with boys rather than girls. - 6 Correct nine verb forms in the text.
+- 4 Mary realised she had forgotten / forgot her umbrella when it began / had begun to rain. - Hello, do you recognise / are you recognising me?
+We went / were going to the same school. - 6 When I was young, I would / used to prefer playing with boys rather than girls.

+6) Correct nine verb forms in the text.

 It was the summer of 2015.
-It was the first time I have been abroad and have been looking forward to visiting new places.
-They were forecasting good weather, so I was really hoping to make the most of my time off.
-Every day I would get up early to go for a walk round the town where I stayed, then I used to hop on a bus and travel to another town to explore as much as possible.
-I had been having a whale of a time!
-I had met lots of new people, ate wonderful food and got to know local customs, which I was appreciating a great deal.
-I'm supposing this was my best holiday so far!
+It was the first time I have had been abroad and have had been looking forward to visiting new places.
+They were forecasting forecast/had forecasted good weather, so I was really hoping to make the most of my time off.
+Every day, I would get up early to go for a walk round the town where I was staying stayed, then I would hop on a bus and travel to another town to explore as much as possible.
+I had been having was having a whale of a time!
+I had met met lots of new people, ate wonderful food and got to know lots of local customs, which I was appreciating appreciated a great deal.
+I'm supposing suppose this was has been my best holiday so far!

-7> Read the story and make all the necessary changes to make it more interesting and cohesive.
+7 Read the story and make all the necessary changes to make it more interesting and cohesive.
 Replace the simple vocabulary and past simple tense with more varied vocabulary and tenses.

-I was lonely.
-I wanted to find a soulmate.
+Iwas lonely.
+Iwanted to find a soulmate.
 I had enough of spending the weekends on my own.
 I saw a notice on the school notice board.
 It said 'Come to my party if you are a lonely heart'.
 I felt that going there would be good for me.
 I got to the place.
 The house looked dark.
 I waited before I rang the bell.
-The person who opened was a boy from my school.
+The person who opened was aboy from my school.
 I ignored him all the time.
 We got talking.
 Our relationship started there and then.